 Real Sociedad 0 Manchester United 0

-Robin van Persie missed a penalty and Marouane Fellaini was sent off as Manchester United edged closer to a place in the Champions League knockout stages with a goalless draw against Real Sociedad.
+Robin van Persie missed a penalty and Marouane Fellaini was sent off as Manchester United edged closer to a place in the Champions League knockout stages after a goalless draw against Real Sociedad last night.

 After a dismal first half, Javier Hernandez inexplicably failed to tap home Shinji Kagawa’s low cross from barely six yards before substitutes Van Persie and Ashley Young took centre stage.